indrekots/kubernetes-the-much-harder-way/README.md

 # About

-This is a fork of awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower and is geared towards using it on AWS.
-Also thanks to [@slawekzachcial](https://github.com/slawekzachcial) for his [work](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws) that made this easier.
+This is a fork of [Kubernetes The Hard Way AWS](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) by @prabhatsharma which in turn is a fork of the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)by Kelsey Hightower.

-There are currently no tool upgrades as compared to the original.

-# Kubernetes The Hard Way
+# Kubernetes The Much Harder Way

+[Kubernetes the Much Harder Way](https://www.lastweekinaws.com/blog/how-to-learn-something-new-kubernetes-the-much-harder-way/) is a blog post by  Corey Quinn.
+Compared to the original GCP tutorial, building a Kubernetes cluster from scratch on AWS requires more steps.

+> [!NOTE]
+> By now, the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) has been made cloud platform agnostic.

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), [AWS Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/) or the [Getting Started Guides](https://kubernetes.io/docs/setup).